IHE/HIE-Whitepaper/README.md

 This profile defines rules to ensure consistency and traceability of information used for clinical decisions.
 When a data element is accessed by a Clinical Data Consumer, identifiers from that data element can be used to access one or more documents in which this data element was originally recorded, providing a valuable broader clinical context.

-The flows of information are depicted in the figure 3.3-3:
+The flows of information are depicted in the Figure 3.4-1:

 ![](images/MXDE_Picture.jpg)

-Figure 3.3-3: mXDE Flow from Documents to Resources
+**Figure 3.4-1: mXDE Flow from Documents to Resources**

 1. Specific data elements are extracted from the structured documents per mXDE Profile.
 2. Data elements (e.g. allergies) queried using the FHIR based QEDm Profile (Query_for_Existing_Data_for_Mobile).
 3. Each data element is linked to the document(s) from which it was extracted per mXDE Profile.
 4. Clinician accesses context of any data element of interest using source documents (XDS, MHD Profiles) providing the clinical context in which the observation was recorded.

-# Patient identity management
+# 4 Patient identity management

 The Document Sharing defined in this white paper is patient centric, meaning that a patient is associated with each document shared.
 When